 Process and Timeline For Obtaining Samples For Research

 - Applications are reviewed on a rolling basis within two weeks of receipt, using established criteria that emphasize experimental feasibility and appropriateness of sample sizes and quantities.

 - After the initial review, a direct phone call is scheduled with the Core Co-Directors Dr. Robert Bowser (firstname.lastname@example.org) and Dr. Brent Harris (email@example.com) to address any questions or concerns, after which the best samples to suit your needs will be identified across our Core sites.

 - If your assays/staining procedures have not been validated on human CNS tissues, we will arrange to send a blinded test sample set first to help with assay development.

-- Once the samples have been identified, MTAs with standardized language will be provided for each Core Site that will be sending tissue.
+- Once the samples have been identified, MTAs with the standardized language will be provided for each Core Site that will be sending tissue.
 Separate MTA language for academic/non-profit and industry/for-profit requests has been standardized and pre-approved by each Core Site.
 These MTAs can be provided upon request at any time.
 The local Site Coordinators will prepare the tissues for shipment so that they can be shipped as soon as the MTAs are executed.

 For a post-doc, new investigator or established scientist with an entirely new idea, our goal is to rapidly provide the resources necessary to obtain at least preliminary results (“discovery”), and then foster further development and collaboration as the idea evolves.
-Often, we can facilitate collaborations with established labs already using our Cores or invoke other existing Core Resources to provide complimentary data and results.
-New ideas can be tested rigorously within weeks, rather than the months-to-years that would normally be needed to apply for grants, get funded, establish lab assays locally and conduct preliminary experiments.
+Often, we can facilitate collaborations with established labs already using our Cores or invoke other existing Core Resources to provide complementary data and results.
+New ideas can be tested rigorously within weeks, rather than the months-to-years that would normally be needed to apply for grants, get funded, establish lab assays locally, and conduct preliminary experiments.